 Sauna facilities offer favorable conditions for microbial growth.
 That’s why it’s important to keep everything clean – from dressing rooms to the steam room.

 “Only a clean sauna will offer you the genuine experience.
 The whole sauna path starts with the fact that the dressing rooms are clean, the washrooms are hygienic and the sauna smells fresh and clean,” says Minna Kyllinen, a hygiene expert at SSTL Puhtausala ry.

 Minna Kyllinen’s tips for taking care of a clean sauna experience:

 - When you survey the cleanliness of the sauna facilities, trust your senses.
 Do the surfaces look clean?
 Can you see hair in the floor drain?
 Do the walls feel viscous?
 How does the room smell like?

 - See that places will not even get that dirty in the first place.
-Bench covers protect the benches and keep them clean.
 Guide saunagoers for hygienic bathing.
-Take off any jewelry before going to sauna and wash the sweat off in the shower.
 Offer customers towels and shower products.

 “If you start the sauna experience by noticing that there are defects in the hygiene, nothing will save the experience.”